 What Kind of Running Gear is Important in Winter?

 Don’t underestimate the importance of layering.
-Rather wear too much than too little – you can always take one layer off halfway, but if you begin to freeze, you have a problem.
+It’s better to wear too much than too little – you can always take one layer off halfway, but if you begin to freeze, you have a problem.

-Tights or long pants are key for winter running.
-A beanie or balaclava, gloves or mittens, and sunglasses to fend off the harsh winter sun are all important.
+Tights or long pants are also key for winter running.
+A beanie or balaclava, gloves or mittens, and sunglasses to fend off the harsh winter sun are all important, too.